Bam Margera: Relationships

-In October 2010, Margera told Howard Stern that he and Rothstein were living in separate cities, they meet once a week, and that Rothstein knew that he had girlfriends.
-The couple divorced in November 2012.
+In October 2010, Margera told Howard Stern that he and Rothstein were now living in separate cities and meeting once a week, and that Rothstein was aware about Bam's other girlfriends.
+The couple officially divorced in November 2012.

 On October 5, 2013, Margera married Nicole Boyd in Reykjavík, Iceland.
 In June 2017, Margera announced that Boyd was pregnant with the couple's first child.
-In September 2017, it was announced that the child, a boy, would be named Phoenix Wolf.
-Margera's son was born in December 2017.
+In September, it was announced that the child, a boy, would be named Phoenix Wolf.
+Margera's son was born in December of that year.

 On September 16, 2021, Boyd filed for child custody of their son Phoenix Wolf.
-However, she did not file a divorce petition to end their eight-year marriage.
-On February 15, 2023, Boyd filed for legal separation and spousal support, citing irreconcilable differences.
+However, she did not file a divorce petition to end her and Margera's eight-year marriage.
+On February 15, 2023, Boyd filed for legal separation and spousal support, citing "irreconcilable differences".
 The couple has been living separately since 2021.
-Legal documents state that Boyd is seeking physical and legal custody and that Margera can have parental visitation as long as he and his son remain within Los Angeles County.
-It further details that her reasoning for filing for separation was based on Margera behaving inappropriately while spending time with their son, leading Boyd to believe Margera was under the influence.
+Legal documents further state that Boyd was seeking physical and legal custody and that Margera could have unsupervised parental visitation, so long as he and his son remain within Los Angeles County.
+The documents further detail that Boyd's reasoning for filing for separation was based on Margera behaving inappropriately while spending time with their son, leading Boyd to believe Margera was under the influence.
+Eventually, a judge ruled that Margera and Boyd were never officially married, with Margera stating that everyone had already known this.

-He started dating model Dannii Marie in July 2023.
-He proposed to her in October 2023.
-They were officially married on May 28, 2024.
+In July 2023, Margera began dating model Dannii Marie.
+He proposed to her in October of that same year.
+The two were married on May 28, 2024, and are still together as of the present day.